-Owner Builder Loans
+Owner Builder Finance

-A vital part of the BGCH system is having excellent financing available to clients who want to build their own home in Texas.
-Our system works; thus, banks look to BGCH to assure the client’s success.
+A vital part of the BGCH system is having excellent owner builder finance and financial guidance available to clients who want to build their own home in Texas and need an owner builder loan.

 The financing for owner builder new home construction generally consists of 2 parts:

-- The short-term construction loan from a bank, usually 12 month but longer terms are available.
+1. The short-term construction loan from a bank, usually 12 month but longer terms are available.
 Obtaining the construction loan can be difficult, even for qualified applicants.

-- The permanent mortgage loan from a mortgage company; acquiring a mortgage commitment, known as a takeout letter, is normally not as difficult.
+2. The permanent mortgage loan from a mortgage company; acquiring a mortgage commitment, known as a takeout letter, is normally not as difficult.

 THE CHALLENGE: Getting the Best Deal in a Specialized Niche